Shark Sightings

 No SMART drumlines between Pebbly Beach and Bateau Bay today

-Beach: Soldiers Beach
+Beach: Lakes Beach

-No SMART Drumlines at Newcastle today
+No SMART drumlines at Newcastle today.

-Beach: Little Park Beach
+Beach: Newcastle Beach

 Suburb: NEWCASTLE